openmediavault/openmediavault-docs/development/contribute.rst

       then the line ``Fixes: https://github.com/openmediavault/openmediavault/issues/<ISSUE_NR>``
       must be included.
     * You have to sign the CLA online via GitHub.
+    * Make sure your PR has only one commit.

 How to become a translator?
     If you want to help translating the |omv| |webui| please do the following: